bixb922/crank-organ/doc-software/README.md

 The battery capacity is configured with the following steps:
 * Charge battery fully and insert
 * Press "Reset battery counters to zero" on the home page
-* Play the organ until the battery reaches zero, i.e. until the battery fully discharges.
+* Play the organ until the battery reaches zero, this is: until the battery fully discharges.
 * Recharge battery fully, insert and _before_ setting counters to zero, press "Battery calibration" on the home page.
 Enter 0 (i.e. battery empty) and press ok.
 * Repeat these steps a second time to ensure best results.